 Step 2.
 Mix the leftover dry ingredients together and slowly add them to the west mixture.
 Dough should be thick and slightly crumbly.
 Refrigerate.

 Step 3.
 Once mixture has been chilled for a bit, make equal size 1 inch balls.
 To get a crinkle top, dunk the cookie in the powdered sugar prior to baking.
 If you want the tops lightly sprinkled with sugar, wait until after baking.

 - I don’t have almond extract or almonds, can I still make this?
 Yes! you will have delicious lemon cookies.

 - I don’t have lemons, can I still make this without lemons?
 Yes!
 You will have almond cookies without the twist of lemon to it.

 - Can I make these Gluten Free?
-Yes, use almond flour.
+Yes, use all purpose gluten free flour.

 - Can I use egg whites?
 No, unfortunately you need the egg and its yolk to make these cookies nice and chewy.

 - How do I get the crinkle top?
 You will dunk your raw cookie ball into powdered sugar and bake it.
 This is also why we refrigerate the dough a little.